CaioFML/rental_of_vehicles/README.md

 ## Setup

-Siga os passos a seguir para rodar esta aplicação:
+Follow the steps below to run this application:

-- Rode o build da imagem do docker:
+- Run docker image build:

   `docker-compose build`

-- Suba o servidor, isso também irá criar e rodar as migrations do banco de dados e gerar os seeds*:
+- Put the server on, this will also create database, run migrations and generate seeds:

   `docker-compose up`

-- Acesse pelo browser:
+- Access by the browser with:

   `localhost:3000`

-*Para acessar a area protegida basta utilizar: `login: admin@example.com` e `password: 123456`
+*To access protected area, just log with: `login: admin@example.com` and `password: 123456`

-## Rotas
+## Routes

-- `/` - Irá direcionar para a root em que será possível alugar um carro.
+- `/` - Will redirect to the root, where you can rent a car.
-- `/vehicles` - Rota protegida, que irá listar os veículos cadastrados.
+- `/vehicles` - Protected area, here you can see all cars to be rent.
-- `/vehicles/new` - Rota protegida, formulário para adicionar um veículo.
+- `/vehicles/new` - Protected area, form to add new car to rent.
-- `/bookings` - Rota protegida, que irá lista as reservas feitas.
+- `/bookings` - Protected area, here will index all rents made by users.

-## Rodando os testes
+## Running tests

 - Rode o comando abaixo para executar os testes, que será gerado no formato de documentação e de forma aleatória:

   `docker-compose run --rm app bundle exec rspec`

-## Rodando o rubocop:
+## Running rubocop:

-- Esta aplicação foi feita utilizando o [rubocop](https://github.com/rubocop-hq/rubocop), uma gem que força a utilização dos estilos propostos em [RubyStyle Guide](https://rubystyle.guide/)
+- That application was made using [rubocop](https://github.com/rubocop-hq/rubocop), this is a linter with styles proposed by [RubyStyle Guide](https://rubystyle.guide/)

   `docker-compose run --rm app bundle exec rubocop`

-## Referências
+## References

-- Foi utilizado o [betterspec](https://www.betterspecs.org/) como referência de boas práticas na criação dos testes.
+- [betterspec](https://www.betterspecs.org/) was used as a best practice reference in creating the tests.